 Understanding color and its impact is essential to making smart color decisions, bridging the gap between what you are trying to communicate and what is actually perceived.
 We’ve explored this reality with a handful of colors—blue, red, green, yellow, black and white.
 Let’s now look at the psychology of the color purple and what it means for your business.

 Purple is one of the three secondary colors.
-As a combo of red and blue, it is neither warm nor cool.
+Like a combo of red and blue, it is neither warm nor cool.
 At the same time, it is simultaneously warm and cool.
 Purple embodies the balance of red’s stimulation and blue’s calm.
 This mix can cause unrest or uneasiness unless the undertone is clearly defined, at which point the purple takes on the characteristics of its undertone.
 For example, a blue-purple becomes visually cool, while a red-purple is visually warm.
 With a sense of mystic and royal qualities, purple is a color often well liked by very creative or eccentric types and is the favorite color of adolescent girls.

 All in all, purple communicates in a positive way.
 It is said to have the power to uplift, calm nerves and encourage creativity, making it an all-inclusive color.
 All ages, genders, and cultures can relate to purple.
 Here are four specific things that purple communicates.
 These are all qualities to keep in mind when designing with the color purple.

 A universal connection that people make with purple is its association with royalty, nobility, and prestige.
 Purple was the royal color of the Caesars.
 In ancient times, the color purple in stained glass was seen as uniting the “wisdom” of blue and the “love” of red, therefore symbolizing justice and royalty.
 It’s symbolic of wealth and status in Japan.

 These notions of royalty cause purple to communicate a sense of value.
 For this reason, the highest value poker chip ($5,000) is purple.